 A motion will be considered as "passed" when a simple majority of the members present vote in the affirmative.
 Abstentions are not considered votes and are therefore not counted as support for the motion.
-A motion which results in a tie vote does not pass.
+When the vote is not unanimous, the vote or abstention of each member present at the meeting must be recorded in the minutes.
+A motion that results in a tie vote does not pass.